larryreeve/prompt-engineering/src/example1.md

 ```
-what are the named entities that you extract from text
+**Prompt:** what are the named entities that you extract from text

 ```

 ```
-As a language model, I can extract various types of named entities from text.
+**Response:** As a language model, I can extract various types of named entities from text.
 The most common types of named entities include:

 Person names: e.g., John Smith, Jane Doe
 Organization names: e.g., Microsoft Corporation, United Nations